smotti/cfengine-tad/README.md

 All flags can also be specified in a .ini file and provided to the bot via the -config flag.
+NOTE: That by default the bot only responds to commands send via private query.

 # Commands

 * !os
     * Display the following data about the hosts OS: arch, flavor, os, release, uptime, version